NoKangaroo1/NoKangaroo1/README.md

-Python scripter/shitter, C# Unity game desiner, in the process of learning C++ DM if you need any help!!
+Python senior develper, C# Unity game desiner, C shitter, and Arduino shitter DM if you need any help!!
 Might upload projects here in the future
 <!---
 NoKangaroo1/NoKangaroo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.